bothblanks/bothblanks/README.md

 - 💞️ I’m looking to collaborate on Discord bots, Nodejs or Javascript
 - 📫 How to reach me Discord; blxsxom
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm a dude!
+- ⚡ Fun fact: I'm dude!